 - The book has a treasure chest full of online resources in the back to help you and your teen gain an advantage in our digital world.

-Click here to purchase a signed copy of You Posted What!?
-The book is one of the first publications to describe how startups were disrupting education and the employment process.
+You Posted What!? was one of the first publications to describe how startups were disrupting education and the employment process.
 The observations Tiffany discussed are now impacting students, higher education, and employment.

 Our social media profiles have replaced resumes and are a powerful marketing tool when used wisely.
 Colleges and employers are using information from your teen’s social media profile and Internet postings to search for talented students and to weed out students that could present a liability.